 It’s your first day as a social media manager for a new company.
 Where do you even start?

-This question is a common one, but one that often goes unasked as people are worried about seeming inexperienced or making a bad impression when they start their new jobs.
+This question is a common one, but one that often goes unasked as people are worried about seeming inexperienced or making a bad impression when they start a new job.
 Really, it’s a very reasonable question.
 Making a critical error would be far more costly than asking colleagues for help.

-You can’t just jump in and start Tweeting on behalf of a business you’re unfamiliar with.
-Every company has a different audience, different needs and goals for their social media presence.
-At the same time, you want to show initiative and jump right into your new role.
+You can’t just jump in and start tweeting on behalf of a business you’re unfamiliar with.
+Every company has a different audience, different needs, and different goals for their social media presence.
+But you still want to show initiative and dive right into your new role.

 Lifeguards are taught that the first thing you do when you find yourself in a potentially dangerous situation is to look for dangers (fire, wire, gas, glass, as the saying goes).
 While you won’t necessarily have to worry about hidden dangers as a social media manager, the notion of first examining your surroundings before taking action is sound advice.
 In the case of social media, this will usually come in the form of a social media audit.